noriakis/software/docs/stana/03-function.md

 ### Visualization of KEGG PATHWAY

 `KEGG PATHWAY` is frequently used to characterize metabolic function of microbiome.
-Utilizing [`ggkegg`](https://github.com/noriakis/ggkegg), the information of intra-species diversity, particulary gene abundance differences, can be reflected onto `KEGG PATHWAY`.
+Utilizing [`ggkegg`](https://github.com/noriakis/ggkegg), the information of intra-species diversity, particulary gene copy number differences, can be reflected onto `KEGG PATHWAY`.
 It needs `genes` slot filled, and some annotations files, typically `eggNOG-mapper v2`, are needed.

 #### Visualizing differences per species